walkonprogrammer/flask_server/README.md

+# Flask =
+# Warning: This is a development server.
+Do not use it in a production development.
+# *Use a production WSGI server instead!

 # set up a web server and create a simple website using Flask, Python, and HTML/CSS
 # The web server will be able to react to the dynamic content that the user inputs, so your website will be a web application that can more than just show static information
 # requirements: Python 3, install Python modules using pip